 Renegade Girl (December 25, 1946)

-Released on December 25, 1946: She was a Confederate She-Devil when it came to war in divided Missouri, but an angel when it came to love, and when the war ended, she had choices to make.
+Released on December 25, 1946: (running time 66 minutes) She was a Confederate She-Devil when it came to war in divided Missouri, but an angel when it came to love, and when the war ended, she had choices to make.

 Directed by William Berke

 Written by Edwin V. Westrate

 The Actors: Ann Savage (Jean Shelby), Alan Curtis (Captain Fred Raymond), Edward Brophy (Bob Crandall), Russell Wade (Jerry Long), Jack Holt (Major Barker), Claudia Drake (Mary Manson), Ray Corrigan (William Quantrill), John 'Dusty' King (Corporal Brown), Chief Thundercloud (Chief White Cloud), Edmund Cobb (Sergeant James), Dick Curtis (Joe Barnes, Quantrill raider), Nick Thompson (Tom Starr), Harry Cording (burly rider with moustache), Ernie Adams (gang member Ted), James Martin (Bob Shelby), Art Dillard (soldier), Bud Geary (soldier), Herman Hack (Mr. Shelby), George Magrill (guard), Kermit Maynard (Sergeant Dale), Kansas Moehring (Quantrill raider), Post Park (Union Soldier), Forrest Taylor (Doctor Manson)